The False Hope of Anarcho-Capitalism

 Many libertarians have begun to subscribe to the idea of Anarcho-Capitalism as a possible solution to their government woes.
 Unfortunately, this is a very dangerous idea.
 This one is the snake behind the couch.
 On the surface, it seems almost reasonable and something that can be tamed.
 Examination shows otherwise, and I need to ensure that we cover this due to the repeated attempts by some to try and prove its validity.
 Understand that reality simply would not allow it to exist in the way that it is often presented, and it would literally hand power to the very ones that should not have it.

 Like socialists, most of the people who subscribe to Anarcho-Capitalism are idealists.
 However, I have difficulty understanding why some are so eager to believe in junk ideology despite how much evidence there is to refute its viability.
-There are some pretty substantial misconceptions about Anarcho-Capitalism and how it might work – or not work, as it were.
-I mean to say that there are some massive holes in the theory that can ONLY be filled with caveats and qualifications about how “in a perfect scenario” it would hopefully work.
-Attempting to correct or demonstrate these holes has proven to be a challenge due to fundamental misunderstandings of Constitutionalism, and this has actually just exacerbated the problem in many regards.
+There are some pretty substantial misconceptions about Anarcho-Capitalism and how it might work – or not, as it were.
+There are some massive holes in the theory that can ONLY be filled with caveats and qualifications about how, “in a perfect scenario,” it would hopefully work.
+Attempting to correct or demonstrate these holes has proven to be a challenge due to fundamental misunderstandings of Constitutionalism, which has exacerbated the problem in many regards.

 I used to have a hard time believing that someone could or would refuse basic logic so eagerly.
 As it turns out, it is a bit more common than I would have guessed.
-In fact, it has been studied and demonstrated to be the norm.
-Norbert Schwarz has studied this phenomenon for years and released a study showing how difficult it was to correct common misconceptions, even when you present someone with the factually correct information.
-In fact, when the factually correct information is provided to these folks, the misconceptions or myths not only continue but often are reinforced by an attempt to correct them (Vedantam, 2016).
+It has been studied and demonstrated to be the norm.
+Norbert Schwarz has studied this phenomenon for years and released a study showing how difficult it was to correct common misconceptions, even when you present someone with factually correct information.
+In fact, when the factually accurate information is provided to these folks, the misconceptions or myths not only continue but often are reinforced by an attempt to correct them (Vedantam, 2016).

 So imagine the struggle we are up against when we consider trying to correct the ideas of Anarcho-Capitalism, socialism, or even representative democracy.
-It seems that regardless of how many holes I can identify and retort to, the problem might actually just get worse because these people are already sold on the contortion.
+Regardless of how many holes I can identify and retort to, the problem might get worse because these people are already sold on the contortion.
 Perhaps this is a lesson in futility, and I am spinning my wheels.
 I guess we’ll see.

 A couple of years ago, I engaged in a debate with an Anarcho-Capitalist who stated that the Constitution was a fraud due in great part to the “Act of 1871“.
 Think about that for a moment.
 Did you find the flaw in that argument?